TAXES

 Common Tax Mistakes Canadians Make

-Many families don’t overpay taxes because of complexity—they overpay because of missed basics.
+Many families don’t overpay taxes because of complexity, they overpay because of missed basics.
+Some of the most common mistakes include:

-- Using a TFSA only for cash instead of investing
+Using a TFSA only for cash instead of investing

-- Not contributing to an RRSP in high-income years
+Not contributing to an RRSP in high-income years

-- Holding investments in taxable accounts unnecessarily
+Holding investments in taxable accounts unnecessarily

-- Missing eligible credits like child care or medical expenses
+Missing eligible credits like child care or medical expenses

-- Failing to coordinate tax strategy between spouses
+Failing to coordinate tax strategy between spouses

-These are simple issues—but they often result in thousands of dollars lost each year.
+These are simple issues, but they often result in thousands of dollars lost each year.

 How This Fits Into Your Financial System

 Tax savings should not be treated as a one-time benefit.
 They should feed into a broader financial system.
+Here’s how it fits into a simple family finance system for Canadians:

-- Tax savings → build emergency fund → invest through TFSA → long-term growth
+Tax savings → build emergency fund → invest through TFSA → long-term growth

 Frequently Asked Questions